Why this drive-through restaurant could be the future of fine dining

 It was obvious from the start that it wasn’t possible to mimic the charm or elegance of a dining room, but this project prompts chefs to think outside the box.
 The dining industry is currently being pummeled by COVID-19, particularly restaurants that don’t have pandemic-friendly options, like outdoor seating or take-out and delivery.
 The sector has already lost $120 billion and is expected to reach $240 billion by the end of the year.
 More than six million jobs have been permanently cut.

 Restaurant owners have had to pivot quickly to survive.
-Stone closed Maud, his fine dining restaurant, and leaned heavily into Gwen, which has a butcher shop attached to it.
+Stone closed Maude, his fine dining restaurant, and leaned heavily into Gwen, which has a butcher shop attached to it.
 He’s kept his staff by redeploying them to make comfort food that’s sold to-go or delivered.
 “We’ve had to be nimble and think on our feet, but you can’t really outsmart this crisis,” he says.
-“At this point, we’re only making up the losses from Maud.”
+“At this point, we’re only making up the losses from Maude.”

 Lin herself made the painful decision to temporarily shutter her restaurant in March when it became clear that there was no way to properly socially distance in her small dining room.
 She considered launching a takeout menu, but after doing the math determined it wasn’t economically feasible.
 Ultimately, she shut her doors entirely and laid off her entire staff.
 This project will allow her to bring on some members of her team to conceptualize the dish, then cook it for hundreds of guests.